The algorithmic shift

 - "Fill this in: The riskiest move here is ___.
 Explain your take."

-When you engineer thoughtful replies, you don’t just please the algorithm—you create conversations worth staying for.
+When you engineer thoughtful replies, you go beyond pleasing the algorithm.
+You create conversations worth staying for.

 Written by Voketa Team